KSP-RO/RealFuels/RealFuels/Readme_RF.txt

 N = Nuclear Thermal.
 Approximately same ratio of IspV to IspSL as U. Uses a solid core reactor to heat reaction mass.
 Very low TWR, very high Isp.
 Real life examples: the various Project NERVA engines, RD-0410.
 KSP example: LV-N.

+NOTE: RCS uses type 'L' for the Isp and TWR multipliers; in terms of actual performance it's like O.

 What Isp an engine has is determind by grabbing its type, checking its tech level, and getting the appropriate entry in the TLTIsps area of RealSettings.cfg.
 Then any appropriate multipliers are applied (in the engine CONFIG).

 Engines have minimum tech levels; they aren't available before that.
 You can, however, upgrade past that.
 In fact, you are HIGHLY encouraged to upgrade any engine, after placing it in the VAB, to your maximum available TL.
 Engines default to the lowest TL they can.

 Rough TL to year table:
-TL0: 1945+, WW2 and immediate postwar
+TL0: 1945-1955, WW2 and early rocketry.
-TL1: 1955+, early Space Age rockets (Redstone, R-5, Vanguard)
+TL1: 1957+, early Space Age rockets (straddles the divide between Redstone/Vanguard/R-5, and Atlas/R-7).
-TL2: 1960+, Mercury, Vostok (Sputnik is halfway between TL1 and TL2)
+TL2: 1962+, Gemini and Saturn I (not IB), Voskhod/Molniya.
-TL3: 1963+, Gemini, early Apollo stuff
+TL3: 1967+, Apollo
-TL4: 1968+, Late Apollo
+TL4: 1968+, Apollo Applications Program, N1, etc.
-TL5: 1973+, Apollo Applications Program, etc.
+TL5: 1978+, Shuttle etc.
-TL6: 1980+, the Shuttle era
+TL6: 1985+, the Shuttle era, 80s and 90s LVs.
-Tl7: 1995+, the present day.
+Tl7: 2005+, the present day.

 =========================
 UPGRADE COSTS